lw1087/stop--start-all-or-only-tagged-azure-vms/README.md

 2019-19-05 Handle changes to parameters

-2021-16-11 Corrected issue in line 21, changed parameter to shutdown to bolean and adjust variables
+2021-16-11 Corrected issue in line 21, changed parameter shutdown to bolean and adjust variables

+2021-17-11 Rollback changed parameter to string and add comment to help when create schedule

 **RUNBOOK CONTENT**